-There are no readily apparent ethical issues with Jayhear itself.
-The product is simply a tool for cleaning audio files.
-However, there are potential issues with the storage of data for the product.
+Jayhear is a simple tool for cleaning audio files.
+There are potential issues with the storage of data for the product.
 As Jayhear will allow users to make an account, the product will have the necessity to store information tied to the accounts (e.g. usernames, passwords, email addresses, and the users' audio files) on its server(s).
 Consequently, Jayhear will be responsible for the safe and secure storage of this data, in accordance with §2.1 of ACM Code of Ethics.
 As such, data must be encrypted, as defined by §1.6 and §1.7 Codes.
 As outlined in §1.2 of the ACM Code of Ethics, the systems ought to be backed up for disaster recovery.
 In the event of a data leak, Jayhear must be transparent with its users about the nature and extent of the breach, according to §3.1 of the ACM Code of Ethics.
 Finally, there must be a system in place to ensure that secure protocols are followed, as described in §2.2 of the ACM Code of Ethics.